JCorellaFSL/Nebula-Protocol/CONTEXT_ENGINEERING_PROTOCOL.md

 Each Constellation document should include:

 ### 1. Phase Overview
-- Clear connection to the Star-Cluster phase
+- Clear connection to the Nebula phase
 - Phase objectives and success criteria
 - Dependencies on previous phases